 Many questions remain unanswered

 The implementation of the new financial standard is an ongoing process.
 FASB, accountants, and businesses continue to identify new issues and develop solutions to make the transition as smooth as possible.
 The IRS has also sought input from taxpayers on these issues in an effort to understand if tax rules may need to change to provide more flexibility.
-However, given the complexities surrounding financial accounting, we likely won’t see any changes to tax rules in the immediate future.
+However, given the complexities surrounding financial accounting and the IRS' primary focus on tax reform related items, these rules changes are moving slowly..

 As with most significant changes, there are still many questions that must be asked and answered.
 As businesses prepare for the new revenue recognition rules from a book accounting perspective, they shouldn’t forget about the tax implications of those changes.
 Overlooking tax issues during the transition may result in missed opportunities or future surprises.